nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/resources-endpoints/content-enricher.md

 ### Thumbnail

-When specifying&nbsp;`X-NXContext-Category = &ldquo;thumbnail&rdquo;`, the JSON payload of the document REST calls response contains the related attached file thumbnail of the document:
+When specifying `X-NXContext-Category = &ldquo;thumbnail&rdquo;`, the JSON payload of the document REST calls response contains the related attached file thumbnail of the document:
-&nbsp;

 {{#> panel type='code' heading='Call Example'}}